madeleinejohanson/UrbanCoDe/ReadMeTemp.md

 ## Grasshopper Components
 Currently two Grasshopper components exsist used for writing and reading GeoJSON.
 ### Polygon to GeoJSON
 #### Polyline Curve (P)
-Polygon to convert to GeoJSON
+Polygon to convert to GeoJSON.
 #### Key (K)
-Properties used to describe geoemtry
+Properties used to describe geoemtry.
 <br>
 To specify the height, base height and colour of the polygon on Mapbox, use the following keys: